evelthon/udacity-full-stack-nanodegree/P4/README.md

 filter as long as they are on the same property.
 This is not the case here.

-A solution to this would be to use ndb/app engine to filter by one property, then filter that data by the seconda property natively in python.
+A solution to this would be to use ndb/app engine to filter by one property, then filter that data by the second property natively in python.

 ## Task 4: Add a Task